 Every day more and more farmers decide to manage their landscape as a complete ecosystem by using integrated or organic pest management.
 They use insects that kill other pest insects.
-There are around a million species of insects, but humans consider less than 3% pests.
+Out of about a million species of insects, less then 3% are considered pests by humans.
 Yet insects remain greatly undervalued.
 Instead of using chemical pesticides, which kill both good and bad insects, make your farm more affordable to beneficial insects.

 The addition of certain plants to your farm will encourage biodiversity and a healthy population of beneficial insects that act as Mother Nature’s best organic pest control.
 They prey on pest insects or, in some cases, parasitize them.
 Tachinid flies, for example, lay eggs in the heads of caterpillars and then the larvae hatch and tunnel into their host, quickly killing them.

 Many insects are beneficial to the farm.
 These helpful creatures aid in decomposing plant material and plant waste and breaking it down into fertilizer, pollinate crops, aerate and improve soil and devour pests which are harmful to your crops.
 For this reason, you should consider keeping them around and also manage them properly.

 The best way to draw these beneficial bugs into your field or orchard is by growing their favorite flowering plants.
 Even though predation is the goal, most predatory insects also need nectar and pollen as a source of food.
 That’s because they are often predatory in just one stage of their life cycle (most insects go through four stages in their life cycle—egg, larvae, pupae and adult), but need these plant-based food sources in other stages.

 Here is a list of some flowering plants, according to blooming period, that you should grow: